georgeklaus/se-assignment-5-georgeklaus/README.md

 Theme and Appearance:

-Open VS Code.
+I opened VS Code.
    Go to File > Preferences > Color Theme and select a preferred theme (e.g., Dark+, Light+).
 Font and Editor Settings:

    Go to File > Preferences > Settings or press Ctrl + ,.
-Adjust settings such as editor.fontSize and editor.lineHeight for optimal readability.
+Adjusted settings such as editor.fontSize and editor.lineHeight for optimal readability.
 Extensions:

-   Open the Extensions view by clicking the Extensions icon on the Activity Bar or pressing Ctrl + Shift + X.
+   I opened the Extensions view by clicking the Extensions icon on the Activity Bar.
-Install essential extensions such as:
+Installed essential extensions such as:
    1. Python (for Python development)
    2. ESLint (for JavaScript linting)
    3. Prettier - Code formatter (for code formatting)